theastropath/UT99CrowdControl/README.md

 > mutate cc reconnect

 If you are running the mutator on a different machine than the Crowd Control client (or the offlineCrowdControl script), you may need to ensure that you have port **43384** open for TCP traffic in order for things to work.

+## Online Multiplayer

+Epic has taken their master servers offline, which would prevent players from finding online multiplayer games.
+Luckily, the community has their own master servers ready to go!
+While the server can be configured manually, the simplest solution is probably to install the [OldUnreal Unreal Tournament 99 patch](https://github.com/OldUnreal/UnrealTournamentPatches/releases), since that also fixes other issues at the same time.

 ## Feedback

 Join the Discord server to discuss this mod or to provide feedback: https://discord.gg/GYqqDdAzzW